bradleythornton/minimal-mistakes/_posts/2017-10-02-hacking_flash.md

 ![Results 2](/assets/images/flashresults2.jpg)

-> Side-Note: If you experience errors then you may have a number that’s too large and should reduce it to fit within the constraints of the application, or remove them completely if you are able to do so.
+**Side-Note:** If you experience errors then you may have a number that’s too large and should reduce it to fit within the constraints of the application, or remove them completely if you are able to do so.
+{: .notice--info}

 ## Optional: Replaying within the session
 ***